 Any allegations against a member of staff will be investigated thoroughly by the Director.
-If the allegation is made against a member of the Committee, the Director will report the matter to the Management Committee for them to decide how it will be investigated in line with the Code of Conduct.
+If the allegation is made against a member of the Committee, the Director will report the matter to the Management Committee for them to decide how it will be investigated in line with the Protocol for Dealing with an Alleged Breach of the Management Comduct Code of Conduct.